This is my story on how I came up with my homemade dog food recipe due to food allergies.

 A few years ago, we adopted an adorable German Shepherd pup.
 My children were so excited to have a new family member in our home and named her Duchess.
-Little did we know, our little puppy was going to have major trouble with just about any commercial dog food.
-If she wasn’t regurgitating it, her eyes would be runny and she was very itchy which are both common food allergy symptoms.
+Little did we know, our little puppy was going to have major trouble with just about any commercial dog’s food.
+If she wasn’t regurgitating it, her eyes would be runny and she had very itchy skin which are both common for food allergies.

 The first thing I did after getting home with our pup was to take her outside for a bathroom break while the kids put down puppy pads inside.
 This little beauty let us know that we weren’t alone by her adorable puppy barking.
 I quickly moved my flashlight to a field behind the house and saw 3 hooded individuals who took off running.
 They disappeared into the woods behind the house.
 Not knowing what to do, I called the local police department who sent someone to investigate.
 I welcomed the police officer into our home after he searched the area behind my house.
 He immediately noticed our new pup and told me to be careful what I feed her because German Shepherd dogs are known to have very sensitive stomachs and prone to food allergies.
 That was an understatement.

-After trying Duchess on the cheaper grocery store dog food brands which her tummy did not tolerate, we moved on to Natural Balance, Blue Buffalo, Wellness, just to name a few.
+After trying Duchess, my allergic dog, on the cheaper grocery store brands which her tummy did not tolerate, we moved on to Natural Balance, Blue Buffalo, Wellness, just to name a few.
 I’m pretty sure we tried them all!
 I couldn’t find one for allergies that really worked for our girl!

-Would you believe that we’ve been switching brands now for five years, trying to find a dog food that our pup can tolerate.
+Would you believe that we’ve been switching brands now for five years, trying to find a brand that our pup can tolerate.
 Alas, it’s time to move onto homemade dog food.
 This is one of the fresh homemade dog food recipes that she absolutely loves.
 I checked out a few veterinarian websites to come up with it.
 This is for a 60 lb.
 German Shepherd.
 If you have a 30 lb. dog, cut the recipe in half.
 Enjoy!

 Directions for Making Homemade Dog Food Recipes: